Quick verdict

 - You’re okay with Shopify’s subscription and ecosystem.

-Choose Lightspeed POS if:
+Choose Lightspeed if:

 - You’re a retail-first business with or without a strong ecommerce presence.